carepass/client-libraries/README.md

 =================================
 For the best example as to how to use the iOS library for the CarePass APIs, view the unit tests.

-To use the library asynchronously (recommended for mobile applications), you would need to set the delegate on each request that will handle when the response returns.
-See the sample iOS app <https://github.com/carepass/code-samples> for an example of this implementation pattern.

 Adding the CarePass Java Client Libraries to Your Project
 ========================================================